Torn lab suit used in Canada Ebola experiment faces review

-WINNIPEG, Manitoba The Canadian government will review the use of a suit designed to shield laboratory workers from dangers such as the Ebola virus after an employee found a tear following an experiment, the lab's director said on Wednesday.
+WINNIPEG, Manitoba Nov 9 The Canadian government will review the use of a suit used to shield laboratory workers from the Ebola virus after an employee found a tear following an experiment, the lab's director said on Wednesday.

-The worker at the National Center for Foreign Animal Disease in Winnipeg may have been accidentally exposed to Ebola on Monday while handling pigs infected with Ebola in an experiment, government officials said on Tuesday.
+The worker at the National Centre for Foreign Animal Disease in Winnipeg, Manitoba may have been accidentally exposed to Ebola on Monday while handling pigs infected with the virus in an experiment, government officials said on Tuesday.

-The worker, whom Canadian officials have not identified, noticed a one-inch (2.5-cm) split in his suit's seam by the torso while showering on Monday afternoon, John Copps, director of the center, run by the Canadian Food Inspection Agency, told Reuters in an interview.
+The worker, whom Canadian officials have not identified, noticed a one-inch split in his suit's seam by the torso while showering on Monday afternoon, John Copps, director of the center, run by the Canadian Food Inspection Agency, said in an interview.

 The review is part of its usual process following an incident, he said.
 The cause of the split has not been identified.